Crime Syndicate of America

 The CSA had left the rehabilitation program and returned to their criminal ways by the time of the Crisis.

 As a result, they were free and still villainous when the wall of anti-matter reached Earth-3.
-The CSA was helpless to stop the wall from destroying Earth-3.
+The CSA was helpless to stop the wall.
 They perished along with their world.

 A new version of the Crime Syndicate of America appeared after the Crisis.
 It was first seen in 1999, in Grant Morrison’s Earth Two graphic novel.